 - SITHCCC005 Prepare dishes using basic methods of cookery

 - SITHFAB05 Prepare and serve espresso coffee

 - SITHFAB007 Serve food and beverages

-If you are currently delivering Certificate II in Kitchen Operations SIT20416 OR Certificate II in Hospitality SIT20316 this course is for you.
+If you are a VET (Vocational Education and Training) teacher currently delivering training and assessment strategies for Certificate II in Kitchen Operations SIT20416 OR Certificate II in Hospitality SIT20316 this course is for you.

 $279 + GST

 • ASQA and its role in the VET sector